 How to Apply

 a.
 A project statement, not to exceed 1,000 words.
-The project statement must describe the topic of this project and the role that CIAC support will play in enabling the project’s completion.
+The project statement must describe the topic of this project and the role that EIAC support will play in enabling the project’s completion.
 For research travel applications, the project statement should indicate the specific research or professional activities you will be engaged in, what archives, libraries, or other research facilities you intend to use, your tentative itinerary and a schedule of expected completion of project and/or publication.
 Please also indicate: Is this your first trip to the planned research site or a follow-up trip to collect information not obtained on an earlier visit?
 Is this particular research trip crucial to completion of your project?
 Why?

 b.
 A budget statement, delineated by type of expense.
 Please list all other sources and amounts of support you have obtained for this project as well as all pending applications for support.
 All applicants must seek additional support.
-Conference & workshop grant applicants must prepare a detailed budget estimate demonstrating all expected sources of funding/revenue, expenses, and how precisely CIAC funds would be utilized.
+Conference & workshop grant applicants must prepare a detailed budget estimate demonstrating all expected sources of funding/revenue, expenses, and how precisely EIAC funds would be utilized.

 c.
 A current Curriculum Vitae not exceeding two pages for the applicant.
 NOTE: For conferences or workshops, you must also provide similar short CVs for the conference organizer and any keynoters or principal participants.